Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 The Storm

-The Storm is one of the imperative features of Battle Royales, because it is an elegant way of preventing players from camping, forcing them closer together and ending the game within a certain amount of time.
-Shortly after the Battle Bus has finished its flight path across the map, you’ll start to receive periodic notifications on the Storm’s slow .
+The Storm is one of the imperative features of Battle Royales, preventing players from camping, forcing them closer together and ending the game within a certain amount of time.
+Shortly after the Battle Bus has finished its flight path across the map, you’ll start to receive periodic notifications on the Storm’s slow encroachment across the map.
 You can keep track of where the Storm Circle is in relation to you using the minimap or the full map.
-If at any time you’re outside of the next Storm Circle, a white line will appear on the minimap, stretching away from where you are and leading you towards the Storm Circle, so that you can always keep track of it.
 You’ll have to be extra careful of this later on in the game, because the amount of Health which the Storm strips from you every second is increased in later circles, so even a full-health player may only last a few seconds outside of the Circle.

 Different game types and limited time modes (LTMs) have been known to alter how exactly the Storm works over the course of a match, and Epic Games has been known to alter the Storm’s inner workings in various updates.
 But for the most up-to-date information of all the Storm’s different stages and stats throughout the course of a match, take a look at our focused guide page on the Fortnite Storm, complete with stats and explanations of each phase the Storm and Safe Zone go through during a match.